Lim Sai Hor Association Building: History

 The Lim Sai Hor Association Building was built in 1903 and originally housed the Vancouver headquarters of the Chinese Empire Reform Association (CERA), an overseas Chinese monarchist organization.
 The CERA's main objective was to advocate the transformation of the Qing dynasty into a constitutional monarchy, but it was known in Chinatown primarily for its efforts to connect residents with their families and communities back in China.
 The CERA's influence persisted, but was weakened, following the overthrow of the Qing dynasty and the establishment of the Republic of China in 1912.
 Two years later, in 1914, the prolific Chinese Canadian architect W. H. Chow redesigned the building's Carrall Street frontage, giving it its present mix-influenced design.

 The building was purchased and renovated by the Lim Sai Hor Kow Mock Benevolent Association, a clan association (or family association), in 1945–46.
 The choice of an evergreen repaint reflected the meaning of the surname Lim (from the Taishanese pronunciation of 林), which translates to "forest".
 The association's goal was to transform the building into a meeting place of not only the Lims of Chinatown, but of the wider local community.

-On January 14, 2003, the building was listed number 2809 in the Canadian Register of Historic Places, in recognition of its contributions to the early Chinese-Canadian community in Vancouver.
+On January 14, 2003, the building was listed number 2809 in the Canadian Register of Historic Places, in recognition of its early contributions to the Chinese-Canadian community in Vancouver.